alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 the same to all users.
 You don't have to worry about different browsers or operating systems messing up the layout of your puzzle.

-Browser compatability is a huge pain, but if you're running an online hunt, I still advocate for an HTML-by-default puzzlehunt.
+Browser compatibility is a huge pain, but if you're running an online hunt, I still advocate for an HTML-by-default puzzlehunt.
 It requires more work, but comes with these advantages.